zheeeng/react-keyboard-navigator/packages/react-keyboard-navigator/README.md

 const Demo = ({ blocks }: Props) => {
    const { markRef } = useKeyboardNavigator({
-      // preventDefault page scrolling when we are using the keyboard to switch the active state between components
+      // prevent the default page scrolling behavior when we are using the keyboard to switch the active state between components
       eventCallback: evt => evt.preventDefault()
    })